Information Design With Large Language Models

 \section{Abstract}

-Information design is typically studied through the lens of Bayesian signaling, where signals shape beliefs based on their correlation with the true state of the world.
-However, Behavioral Economics and Psychology emphasize that human decision-making is more complex and can depend on how information is framed.
+Information design is typically studied through the lens of Bayesian signaling, where signals shape beliefs purely based on their correlation with the true state of the world.
+However, behavioral economics and psychology emphasize that human decision-making is more complex and can depend on how information is framed.
 This paper formalizes a language-based notion of framing and bridges this to the popular Bayesian-persuasion model.
-We model framing as a possibly non-Bayesian, linguistic way to influence a receiver’s belief, while a signaling/recommendation scheme can further refine this belief in the classic Bayesian way.
+We model framing as a possibly non-Bayesian, linguistic way to influence a receiver's prior belief, while a signaling/recommendation scheme can further refine this belief in the classic Bayesian way.
 A key challenge in systematically optimizing in this framework is the vast space of possible framings and the difficulty of predicting their effects on receivers.
-Based on growing evidence that Large Language Models (LLMs) can effectively serve as proxies for human behavior, we formulate a theoretical model based on access to a framing-to-belief oracle.
+Based on growing evidence that Large Language Models (LLMs) can effectively serve as proxies for human behavior, we formulate a theoretical model based on access to a framing-to-belief mapping.
 This model then enables us to precisely characterize when solely optimizing framing or jointly optimizing framing and signaling is tractable.
-We substantiate our theoretical analysis with an empirical algorithm that leverages LLMs to (1) approximate the framing-to-belief oracle, and (2) optimize over language space using a hill-climbing method.
-We apply this to two marketing-inspired case studies and validate the effectiveness through analytical and human evaluation.
+We substantiate our theoretical analysis with an empirical study that leverages LLMs to optimize over the natural-language framing space using an iterative prompt optimization method combined with analytical solvers for optimal signaling schemes.